-You’ll notice that we have used Slimming World Syn Free Sausages for this purely to keep it syn free, but if you don’t mind using a couple of syns you can use whichever sausages you want.
-Porky Lights, for example, would only cost you 2 syns for the whole lot or Heck Chicken Italia for 3 syns (they’re a bit on the small side so you’d probably need 6-8 sausages rather than 4)
+You’ll notice that we have used Slimming World Syn Free Sausages for this purely to keep it syn free, but if you don’t mind using a couple of Syns you can use whichever sausages you want.
+Protein Food Shop sausages, for example, would only cost you 1 Syns per normal size sausage or half a Syn per Chipolata, so you would have to Syn them accordingly.
+See below for some more info on Protein Food Shop.

 As we’re using very low fat meat and bacon medallions in this recipe there won’t be too much moisture during cooking, so it’s quite important that you spray the baking tray with Frylight before cooking.
 This will ensure the meatloaf doesn’t stick.
 You should also spray the meatloaf itself with Frylight before cooking due to the lack of fat on the bacon.

-When ever we need to replace oil in cooking we use Frylight.
+Whenever we need to replace oil in cooking we use Frylight.
 Perfect for everyday frying and cooking, it delivers exactly one calorie per spray, which makes it Syn free!
-The Sunflower or Olive Oil flavours are ideal for this Syn Free Meatloaf.
+The Sunflower or Olive Oil flavours are ideal for this Syn Free Meatloaf recipe.

 Fallen off the wagon and need some motivation, or want to help others on their journey?